 Before this offering, there has not been a public trading market for our Class A common stock, and an active trading market may not develop or be sustained after this offering.
 If an active trading market does not develop, you may have difficulty selling your shares of Class A common stock at an attractive price-or at all.
 The initial public offering price for our Class A common stock sold in this offering will be determined by negotiations among us and the underwriters.
 This price may not be indicative of the price at which our Class A common stock will trade after this offering.
 The market price of our Class A common stock may decline below the initial offering price, and you may not be able to sell your Class A common stock at or above the price you paid in this offering-or at all.
-Although we have applied to list our Class A common stock on the NYSE, there can be no assurances that our Class A common stock will be listed on the NYSE.
+Although we have been approved to list our Class A common stock on the NYSE, there can be no assurances that our Class A common stock will be listed on the NYSE or, if it is listed on the NYSE, that it will continue to be listed on the NYSE.